krishnau2/icicle-phone-number-to-words/Readme.md

 * This will prompt the user to give the phone number

-* To run test: rspec
+* To run test: TESTING=true rspec

+# Note

+* It's open for any length, so no max length check is implemented.

 # Logic